 If we think about the tap pushing out electricity instead of water, we could say it's delivering different numbers of watts for different water wheels.

 Now if the bucket was filled with 9.62 Wh of water, it could supply the heaviest waterwheel for one hour.

 Other waterwheels, however, only consume 5W and 2W per hour.

 To find out how long these waterwheels keep spinning, just do the math:

 9.62Wh ÷ 9.62W = 1h

 9.62Wh ÷ 2W = 4.8h

-Now that you understand the terminologies of voltage, mAh, Wh, and wattage, it's time to get down to calculating the battery runtime.
+Now that you understand the terminologies of voltage, mAh, Wh, and wattage, it's time to calculate the battery runtime.

-We have used some examples like 9.62Wh bucket water can supply the 2W waterwheel for 4.8 hours.
+We have used some examples like a 9.62Wh water bucket can supply the 2W waterwheel for 4.8 hours.